A single copy of this article may be reprinted for personal, noncommercial use only.

 from Daniel K. Hall-Flavin, M.D.

-Here are some common signs and symptoms of bipolar disorder in children:
+Here are some signs and symptoms of bipolar disorder in children:

-- Sexual promiscuity, alcohol or drug abuse, and reckless behavior in older children and teens
+- Suicidal thoughts or behaviors in older children and teens

-Keep in mind, a number of other childhood disorders cause bipolar-like symptoms, including attention-deficit/hyperactivity disorder (ADHD), conduct disorder, anxiety and major depression.
-To make diagnosis even more complicated, these and other mental health conditions often occur along with bipolar disorder.
-It may take years to pinpoint the cause or causes of your child's extreme moods or behaviors.
+Keep in mind, a number of other childhood disorders cause bipolar-like symptoms, including attention-deficit/hyperactivity disorder (ADHD), oppositional defiant disorder, conduct disorder, anxiety disorders and major depression.
+Diagnosis can be challenging because these and other mental health conditions often occur along with bipolar disorder.

-If your child has serious mood swings, depression or behavior problems, consult a mental health provider who specializes in children.
-Mood and behavior issues caused by bipolar disorder or other mental health conditions can lead to major problems.
+If your child has serious mood swings, depression or behavior problems, consult a mental health provider who specializes in working with children and teens.
+Mood and behavior issues caused by bipolar disorder or other mental health conditions can lead to major difficulties.
 Early treatment can help prevent serious consequences and decrease the impact of mental health problems on your child as he or she gets older.Next question

 Bipolar disorder and alcoholism: Are they related?